canonical/k8s-snap/docs/src/charm/explanation/index.md

-For a better understanding of how Canonical Kubernetes works and related topics such as security, these pages will help expand your knowledge and get the most out of Kubernetes.
+For a better understanding of how Canonical Kubernetes works and related topics such as security, these pages will help expand your knowledge and help you get the most out of Kubernetes.

 ```{toctree}
 :hidden: